nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 >2c1.
 Show all possible matches
 >Use case ends

-### Use Case: Change file storage location
+### Use Case: Change data storage location

 **MSS**

-1. User types in the command to change file storage location
+1. User types in the command to change data storage location to a certain folder
-2. Doist shows the task, and displays a success message
+2. Doist changes the storage location and displays a success message

 Use case ends.